Animal Welfare Council - Laws Simplified

 Rabies Clinic:

-Due to the significant increase in positive rabies cases experienced in Anne Arundel County, Animal Control is doing its part to help protect all Anne Arundel County pets from the deadly rabies virus.
-Animal Control holds weekly low cost rabies clinics.
+Due to the significant increase in positive rabies cases experienced in Anne Arundel County, Animal Services is doing its part to help protect all Anne Arundel County pets from the deadly rabies virus.
+Animal Services holds weekly low cost rabies clinics.
 Keep your pet continuously vaccinated against rabies.
 It's the LAW!

 Learn more about rabies & microchip clinics in Anne Arundel County.